splunk/public-o11y-docs/admin/admin-onboarding/phase3/phase3.rst

    Part 2: Expand and optimize Splunk Application Performance Monitoring <phase3-apm>
    Part 3: Create a center of excellence <phase3-excellence>

-In the expansion and optimization phase, you solidify the best practices and frameworks that you've established in the pilot phase and apply them to a wider pool of infrastructure, applications, and teams.
+In the expansion and optimization phase, you solidify the best practices and frameworks from the pilot phase and apply them to a wider pool of infrastructure, applications, and teams.
 You begin by expanding and optimizing Splunk Application Performance Monitoring and Splunk Infrastructure Monitoring.
 Then you develop a Center of Excellence that helps to maintain best practices.
 See the following to learn how:

 - :ref:`Part 1: Expand and optimize Splunk Infrastructure Monitoring <phase3-im>`